 December 31, 31,

 Assets 2007 2006 Subject of collaterals

+Buildings \$ - \$ 284,633 Long-term loans

+Land use rights - 38,465 Long-term loans

+Time deposits Guarantees for custom duties

-Time deposits (shown in other financial assets, current) \$ 259,100 \$ 206,705 Guarantees for custom duties and value-added tax
+(shown as other financial assets, current) 259,100 206,705 and value-added tax

+\$ 259,100 \$ 529,803

-24. COMMITMENTS AND CONTINGENCIES
+27. COMMITMENTS AND CONTINGENCIES

-- A. As of December 31, 2007, the Company's issued but unused letters of credit for imported machinery and equipment was approximate \$170,712. - B. For its future expansion, the Company entered into several contracts with a total payment of \$1,417,733, of which a total amount of \$192,233 has not been paid as of December 31, 2007. - C. The Company entered into several contracts with five foreign companies for the use of certain technologies and patents.
+- A. As of December 31, 2007, the Company and its subsidiaries' issued but unused letters of credit for imported machinery and equipment was approximate \$175,027. - B. For its future expansion, the Company and its subsidiaries entered into several contracts with a total payment of \$1,790,307, of which a total amount of \$280,409 has not been paid as of December 31, 2007. - C. The Company entered into several contracts with five foreign companies for the use of certain technologies and patents.
 The Company agreed to pay royalty fees based on the total number of certain products sold.
 Contracts are valid through January 2010, December 2010, January 2011, March 2012, and November 2014, respectively.
-One of the contracts is valid until all patents included in the contract expire and until both parties agree to terminate the contract. - D. On March 1, 2006, the Company was informed of a civil lawsuit brought by Tessera Inc., or Tessera, in the United States District Court for the Northern District of California against it, its subsidiary, Siliconware USA, Inc., several other world-wide subcontractor companies and their subsidiaries.
+One of the contracts is valid until all patents included in the contract expire and until both parties agree to terminate the contract.

+D. On March 1, 2006, the Company was informed of a civil lawsuit brought by Tessera Inc., or Tessera, in the United States District Court for the Northern District of California against it, its subsidiary, Siliconware USA, Inc., several other world-wide subcontractor companies and their subsidiaries.
 Tessera alleged that the Company and the above mentioned parties infringed patents owned by Tessera and/or breached technology license agreements between them and Tessera.
 All parties in the lawsuit stipulated a stay of this action in its entirety, pending a final determination of investigation by the International Trade Commission (ITC) with regard to an action that is directed against other parties, including some codefendants in the litigation in the Northern District of California.
 Pursuant to the stipulation, the court stayed the litigation on May 24, 2007.
 On February 26, 2008, ITC has stayed the investigation pending the completion of the reexamination (details as below).